Okage: Shadow King: Gameplay

 In Okage: Shadow King, the player character Ari proceeds through the game by visiting towns, traveling across the overworld and exploring dungeons.
 The game contains warp pillars that can be used to quickly travel to other locations once they have been discovered.

 The turn-based combat is similar to that of many role-playing games, with characters having health points (HP) and magic points (MP).
 Battles generally commence when the player touches an enemy on the overworld.
 In addition to party members engaging in combat, Ari's shadow Stan, although not playable, may use powerful magic attacks on the enemy.
 Each fight is turned based, and a character can opt to wait in order to perform a more powerful combo attack with other characters.
 Characters have innate elements that are visible to the player during battle.
 This determines the types of spells they learn and what spells are strong against which enemies (for instance, lightning magic is strong against ice characters).
 If Ari is defeated at any time during battle, the player suffers a "game over" and must return to their last save.

 Plot

 Story

-The story stars a quiet, 16-year-old boy named Ari who lived a peaceful life in the town of Tenel.
-One day, his grandfather comes to his house with an ancient bottle, in order to save his sister from a curse inflicted upon her by a ghost.
-They perform a ritual summoning an ancient evil, Lord Stanley Hihat Trinidad XIV, or "Stan" for short, who merges with Ari's shadow.
-They then embark on a journey to defeat the fake Evil Kings who stole Stan's powers and take over the world.
+Ari is a 16 year old boy who lives in the village of Tenel with his mother, father, grandparents, and his little sister, Annie.
+Ari is often described by the various people in his life as being overshadowed, constantly being ignored or talked over without regard.
+One day, when the circus arrives in town and Ari misses it due to his father talking to him for two hours about a bottle he brought home the previous night, Ari finds Annie passed out after being attacked by a ghost, cursing her to speak pig latin.
+Distraught over what happened to her, Ari's father brings the family to the basement to perform a ritual that he believes would open the bottle and cure her.
+However, after reciting the incantation, he unknowingly releases the spirit of a 300 year old "Evil King" named Lord Stanley Hihat Trinidad XIV, or "Stan" for short, alongside his butler, James.
+Though Stan agrees to cure Annie, he only does so under the condition that one member of the family must give their shadow as a vessel for Stan and serve as his slave for all of eternity.
+Ari is then selected after a contest comparing the family's shadows due to his personality and overshadowed status.

+The next morning, though Stan attempts to bring terror to the people of Tenel, he finds he only brings either mocking laughter or praise from villagers who believe him to be some kind of god.
+After investigating, Ari and Stan learn from the circus' ringmaster than in the time since Stan was sealed in the bottle, various "Evil Kings" have taken his dark power and have begun to appear throughout the world causing havok, leaving Stan with virtually no power upon his resurrection.
+As such, Stan forces Ari to take him throughout the world to regain his power.